Agent Orange

 Currently there is not a reliable medical test for Agent Orange or a treatment to prevent these diseases.

-According to the VA more than 400,000 Vietnam veterans have died from illnesses associated with their exposure to Agent Orange.
+According to the Veterans Administration more than 400,000 Vietnam veterans have died from illnesses associated with their exposure to Agent Orange.
 That number could be significantly higher because many veterans did not use the VA hospital as their primary medical provider.
 Thousands more servicemen are currently suffering and may lose their lives because of Agent Orange caused illnesses.
 There are 620,000 Vietnam veterans with families alive today and most of these veterans have been exposed to Agent Orange.
 Since Agent Orange vapors can travel in the atmosphere for long distances, it can poison the food supply, as well as contaminate the water supply.
 If you stepped foot in Vietnam during the war you were probably exposed to it.

 We have to save our remaining veterans and their children